 In the midst of the COVID pandemic, people with disabilities have suffered from isolation due to social distancing.
 With limited accessibility of ICT tools, distance learning, and unequal access to information related to COVID-19, people with disabilities witnessed a significant deterioration in their quality of life.

-Accessibility is critical to ensuring the full participation of people with disabilities on an equal basis with others.
+Accessibility is crucial for the full participation of people with disabilities at an equal footing with all.
 According to the Communication on the European Education Area 2025, systems at all levels should comply with the UNCRPD.
-Nevertheless, the Strategy for the Rights of Persons with Disabilities 2021-2030" indicates that there has been insufficient systematic research on the conditions necessary for learners with disabilities to succeed in education.
+Nevertheless, the "Strategy for the Rights of Persons with Disabilities 2021-2030" indicates that there has been insufficient systematic research on the required conditions for learners with disabilities to succeed in education.

-2: Developing an accessible online educational platformdedicated to PWDs, in easy-to-read language, in order to foster equal opportunities for distance learning.
+- Develop an accessible online educational platformdedicated to PWDs, in easy-to-read language, in order to foster equal opportunities for distance learning.

-3: Defining an European distance learning model for PWDs.
+- Define a European distance learning model for PWDs.

-Adults with Intellectual Disabilities
+- Adults with Intellectual Disabilities

 01/02/2022 – 01/02/2024

 Catherine Lau, Communications Officer, EASPD